trpc-ecosystem/go-naming-polarismesh/README.md

       #       key1: val1  # Other metadata(s)
       #       key2: val2
       # debug: true  # Enable debug mod, default as false.
-      # address_list: ip1:port1,ip2:port2  # Address(es) of polaris service.
+      # address_list: ip1:port1,ip2:port2  # Address(es) of polaris mesh service.
-      # connect_timeout: 1000  # Timeout to connect to Polaris console, in ms, default as 1000ms.
+      # connect_timeout: 1000  # Timeout to connect to polaris mesh console, in ms, default as 1000ms.
-      # message_timeout: 1s  # Timeout to receive a message from polaris Console, default as 1s.
+      # message_timeout: 1s  # Timeout to receive a message from polaris mesh console, default as 1s.
       # instance_location:  # The location of service.
       #   region: China
       #   zone: Guangdong
       #   campus: Shenzhen

   selector:  # The service discovery config.
-    polaris:  # This is a polaris selector.
+    polarismesh:  # This is a polaris mesh selector.
       # debug: true  # Enable debug log.
       # default: true  # Whether Set as default selector.
       # enable_canary: false  # Whether enable canary, default as false.
-      # timeout: 1000  # Timeout to get instances from polaris console, in ms, default as 1000ms.
+      # timeout: 1000  # Timeout to get instances from polaris mesh console, in ms, default as 1000ms.
       # report_timeout: 1ms  # If callee timeout is less report timeout, ignore timeout and do not report.
-      # connect_timeout: 1000  # Timeout to connect to Polaris console, in ms, default as 1000ms.
+      # connect_timeout: 1000  # Timeout to connect to Polaris mesh console, in ms, default as 1000ms.
-      # message_timeout: 1s  # Timeout to receive a message from polaris Console, default as 1s.
+      # message_timeout: 1s  # Timeout to receive a message from polaris mesh console, default as 1s.
-      # log_dir: $HOME/polaris/log  # The directory for polaris log.
+      # log_dir: $HOME/polarismesh/log  # The directory for polaris mesh log.
-      protocol: grpc  # The protocol used to connect polaris console.
+      protocol: grpc  # The protocol used to connect polaris mesh console.
-      # address_list: ip1:port1,ip2:port2  # Address(es) of polaris service.
+      # address_list: ip1:port1,ip2:port2  # Address(es) of polaris mesh service.
       # enable_servicerouter: true  # Whether enable service router, default enabled.
-      # persistDir: $HOME/polaris/backup  # The persistent directory of SDK data.
+      # persistDir: $HOME/polarismesh/backup  # The persistent directory of SDK data.
       # service_expire_time: 24h  # The expire time to exile an inactive service from cache.
       # loadbalance:
       #   name:  # Load balance type, you can also use strings begin with `DefaultLoadBalancer` in https://github.com/polarismesh/polaris-go/blob/v1.5.2/pkg/config/default.go#L181 .